soixantecircuits/nd/docs/build-config.md

 ### `build.assetsPublicPath`

-This should be the URL path where your `build.assetsRoot` will be served from over HTTP.
-In most cases, this will be root (`/`).
-Only change this if your backend framework serves static assets with a path prefix.
-Internally, this is passed to Webpack as `output.publicPath`.
+This should be the URL path where your `build.assetsRoot` will be served.
+If you are working on a browser targetted app, this will probably be `'/'` (you might need a prefix depending on your back-end),

 ### `build.productionSourceMap`